- PA State Water Plan – Delaware Watershed

 The 330 miles that make up the Delaware River constitute the longest un-dammed river east of the Mississippi River.

-Nicknamed “Penn’s River” for its importance as a major commerce route in colonial days, generic today the Delaware River remains an important transportation corridor to some of the largest U.S. ports.
+Nicknamed “Penn’s River” for its importance as a major commerce route in colonial days, today the Delaware River remains an important transportation corridor to some of the largest U.S. ports.

 The river starts at the confluence of the East and West Branches in Hancock, NY, serves as part of the Pennsylvania-New York border, all of the Pennsylvania/New Jersey border, and all of the New Jersey-Delaware border, before transitioning into the Delaware Estuary near Morrisville, PA.